microsoft/FluidExamples/teams-fluid-hello-world/README.md

 # @fluid-example/teams-fluid-hello-world
-This is an experimental learning tutorial demonstrating the integration of Fluid into [Microsoft Teams tab application](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).
+This is a recipe for integrating Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).
+In it, we will add a simple dice roller application that allows all members that have the tab open to roll a dice together and see the updates in real-time.

 Concepts you will learn:
-1. How to integrate Fluid into a Microsoft Teams tab application
+1. How to integrate a Fluid client into a Microsoft Teams tab application
-2. How to run and connect your Teams application to a Fluid service (AzureClient)
+2. How to run and connect your Teams application to a Fluid service (Azure Fluid Relay)
 3. How to create and get Fluid Containers and collaborative objects
 4. How to use a [SharedMap distributed data structure (DDS)](https://fluidframework.com/docs/data-structures/map/) to sync data between connected clients